davidjbradshaw/eslint-config-adjunct/README.md

 - [eslint-plugin-qunit](https://github.com/platinumazure/eslint-plugin-qunit)
 - [eslint-plugin-cypress](https://github.com/cypress-io/eslint-plugin-cypress)

+_For test files a few [rules](https://github.com/davidjbradshaw/eslint-config-adjunct/blob/master/rules/test-overrides.js) are turned off, to better to support normal unit test code styles._

 ## Rules

 In the most part the default rules are used for the plugins listed above, with the following exceptions.

-### Markdown

-When linting code snippets in Markdown files, a few [rules](https://github.com/davidjbradshaw/eslint-config-adjunct/blob/master/rules/markdown.js#L3) relating to globals and unused vars are disabled.

-### Tests

-For test files a few [rules](https://github.com/davidjbradshaw/eslint-config-adjunct/blob/master/rules/test-overrides.js) are turned off, to better to support normal unit test code styles.

 ### Switch-Case